AnnMarieW/dash-bootstrap-cheatsheet/README.md

 ## See it live at https://dashcheatsheet.pythonanywhere.com/

-## Note - this is a WIP - if you have any comments or suggestions or just want to give some :heart: Please open an issue on this page.
+## Note - this is a WIP - if you have any comments or suggestions or just want to give some :heart: Please open an issue.

 ### TODO

- -[] Add tooltips for each class
+ -[x] Add tooltips for each class
  -[] Add more real world examples, rather than just the Bootstrap examples
  -[] Add image helper classes
  -[] Check for broken links and bugs